-A. Summer terms are included in the evaluation of Satisfactory Academic Progress standards.
+A. Summer terms are included in the evaluation of Satisfactory Academic Progress standards and left over eligibility for Pell Grants applies to Summer classes.

-Repeated classes: Financial aid may be awarded to cover the cost of courses previously taken, including improving a grade of F or NC; however, repeated semester units will count toward the 150% maximum eligibility allowed.
+Repeated classes: Financial aid may be awarded to cover the cost of repeating courses that have been previously taken one time before, including improving a grade of F or NC; however, repeated semester units will count toward the 150% maximum eligibility allowed.